mateomoglia/mateomoglia.github.io/_pages/teaching.md

 <details>
 <summary>

 <b> Topics in Economics (Tutorial) </b> Bachelor 1, Ecole polytechnique.
-Spring 2024.
+Spring 2024, Spring 2025.

 </summary>

 <ul>
 <li>This tutorial consists of 2-hour 16 "petites classes", to support ECON102 class taught by Pr.
 Barrows and Pr.
 Schmutz.</li>
 <li>Students discover standard applied econometrics tools (linear regression, IV, fixed effects, DD).
-They apply them using real world data or by replicating influential paper, using Stata.</li>
+They apply them using real world data or by replicating influential paper, using Stata (2024).</li>
 <li>57 students followed the tutorial.</li>
+<li>New in 2025: the course is now taught in R. I prepared a site for the students: <a href="https://mateomoglia.github.io/2025_eco1s002/home.html">2025_eco1s00</a>.
+Any comment is welcome!</li>
 </ul>

 </details>